 As you fight you build up a focus meter you can consume to regain health or to perform flashy instant knock out finishers.
 It is implemented in a way that makes you choose between the risk and reward mid-fight.
 You will unlock gadgets such as an impact web that sends a bad guy flying away, drones, electric webs and more.

 Most types of suits have a special power too.
 Many of them

-The enemy variety is a bit lacking, you do fight diffirent types and each one has quirks to it.
-Shield guys, gunners, rockets and more and each one adds flavor to the battle, but it can get repetitive.
+The enemy variety is a bit lacking, you do fight different types and each one has quirks to it.
+Shield guys, gunners, rockets guys, and each one adds flavor to the battle, but it can get repetitive.
 Each faction takes the same template and puts a bit of twist on it and not much more.

 Battles against the super-powered villains really should be the highlight, and they are fun yet disappointing.
 Where the normal combat is dynamic and full of player choice, the boss fights mostly follow a formula.
 They are cinematic and entertaining, but they feel disconnected from normal combat.

 In Spider-Man: Game Of The Year Edition, you accumulate experience as you play.
 When you level up you can spend skill points in various trees to unlock new attacks and abilities.
 Each one does a good job of adding to your arsenal, but the trees are a bit small.
 I would have liked to have seen the combat move list expanded to some degree.